 - Canada Revenue Agency – Keeping Records

-- Mrs. January – How Long to Hold On To Financial Records in Canada
+- Maple Money – How Long to Hold On To Financial Records in Canada

 I hope this post will help to get your paper clutter under control!
 This is still a work in progress at our house, but I hope to get a better handle of things this week during my file/shred sessions for the Get Organized in January event!